 The water at the coast is more accessible.
 The White Oak River that I see out the window of my office at home can be reached by sliding my kayak in the water from my backyard and paddling ten minutes.
 The water that I see while I am walking along the Point at Emerald Isle only takes a few minutes to reach by skiff.

 Even as I look at the water, I know how it feels on my skin and my mind even remembers the smells of different places on the water and even how the wind felt when I was on the water at a certain time.

-So while I might live on a mountain, I am more likely to be a more intimate part of the watery coastal world.
+So while I might have lived on a mountain, the watery coastal world is a more intimate part my life.
 We are lucky at the coast.
-The shore is the people's beach.
-We can walk for miles without a no tresspassing sign.
+The North Carolina shore is the people's beach.
+We can walk for miles without a no trespassing sign.
 In the mountains outside the parks, the mountains are owned by people and often remain out of reach.
 While they are beautiful to look at, they are harder to sample than the beaches and waters of the Southern Outer Banks.